dncarley/MolecularSimulation/README.md

 # System requirements

+This program was designed to execute in a 64-bit *NIX environment.
+Samples were executed on a 64-bit architecture with 4 GB of memory running Apple OS X 10.7.4.

-MolecularSimulation requires the following software to be installed on your system:
+## MolecularSimulation requires the following software to be installed on your system:

 *<a href="http://gcc.gnu.org/">GCC</a>

 *<a href="http://www.perl.org/">Perl</a>

-Requirements for parallel execution:
+## Requirements for parallel execution:

 *<a href="http://search.cpan.org/~dlux/Parallel-ForkManager-0.7.5/ForkManager.pm">Perl Parallel::ForkManager</a>

-Additional requirements for generating documentation:
+## Additional requirements for generating documentation:

 *<a href="http://www.stack.nl/~dimitri/doxygen/">Doxygen</a>

-This program was designed to execute in a 64-bit *NIX environment.
-Samples were executed on a 64-bit architecture with 4 GB of memory running Apple OS X 10.7.4.

 # Algorithms